-This form of therapy uses essential oils from plants to promote health and wellbeing.
-Essential oils can be used in many ways, including as a vapour which is inhaled, in baths or in a burner.
-One of the most common methods is as part of an aromatherapy massage.
+Aromatherapy uses essential oils from plants to promote health and wellbeing.
+Essential oils can be used in many ways, including as a vapour which is inhaled, in baths. in a burner or as part of an aromatherapy massage.

 Pure essential oils can be used at home but should not be applied directly to your skin.
 The undiluted use of essential oils on the skin can be harmful and potentially cause severe irritation.